2008 Masters Series Monte-Carlo – Singles

 Three-time defending champion Rafael Nadal defeated Roger Federer in a rematch of the previous two years' finals, 7–5, 7–5 to win the singles tennis title at the 2008 Monte-Carlo Masters.
 For the second consecutive year, Nadal did not lose a set during the tournament.
-Nadal extended his streak to 22 consecutive match wins at the Monte Carlo Masters.

 Seeds

 The top eight seeds receive a bye into the second round.